sheddyranking/Amazon-music-review/README.md

 > combine reviewText and summary and drop the column from the DataFrame.

-6.Create Sentiment column using rating.
+6.Create Sentiment column

+>  Write a function using rating

+> apply the function on the sentiment column